telerik/xaml-docs/controls/radcombobox/howto/perform-selection-only-lost-focus.md

 	</telerik:RadComboBox>
 {{endregion}}

-When the __UpdateSelectionOnLostFocus__ property is set to true, you have to take into account the following scenarios when the control loses focus or __Enter__ key is pressed:
+When the __UpdateSelectionOnLostFocus__ property is set to true, you have to take into account the following scenarios when the control loses focus or the __Enter__ key is pressed:

-* __When SelectedItem/SelectedValue property is null__ : When the typed text match any of the items in the RadComboBox, the ** SelectedItem / SelectedValue ** property will be set to the first item.
+* __When SelectedItem/SelectedValue property is null__: When the typed text matches any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be set to the first item.

-* __When SelectedItem/SelectedValue property is null__ : When the typed text does not match any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be **null**, and the **Text** property of the control will hold the typed text.
+* __When SelectedItem/SelectedValue property is null__: When the typed text does not match any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be **null**, and the **Text** property of the control will hold the typed text.

 * __When SelectedItem/SelectedValue property is not null__ : When the typed text does not match any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be set to **null**, and the **Text** property of the control will be cleared.

 ## UpdateSelectionOnLostFocus and UpdateTextOnLostFocus

-With the __2021 R1 LIB 322__ version of our controls, we have introduced __UpdateTextOnLostFocus__ to control either the __Text__ property should be updated when the control loses focus.
+With the __2021 R1 LIB 322__ version of our controls, we have introduced the __UpdateTextOnLostFocus__ property to control whether the __Text__ property should be updated when the control loses focus.
 The default value of this property is __True__.

-When the __UpdateSelectionOnLostFocus__ property is set to true and __UpdateTextOnLostFocus__ property is set to false, you have to take into account the following scenarios when the control loses focus or __Enter__ key is pressed:
+When the __UpdateSelectionOnLostFocus__ property is set to true and __UpdateTextOnLostFocus__ property is set to false, you have to take into account the following scenarios when the control loses focus or the __Enter__ key is pressed:

-* __When SelectedItem/SelectedValue property is null__: When the typed text match any of the items in the RadComboBox, the ** SelectedItem / SelectedValue ** property will be set to the first item.
+* __When SelectedItem/SelectedValue property is null__: When the typed text matches any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be set to the first item.
 The **Text** property will hold the text of the selected item.

 * __When SelectedItem/SelectedValue property is null__: When the typed text does not match any of the items in the RadComboBox, the **SelectedItem/SelectedValue** property will be **null**, and the **Text** property of the control will hold the typed text.